-The CDB handles payloads at run granularity, but the framework can transparently handle conditions that change within a run: if the payload is a ROOT object inheriting from the base class IntraRunDependency, the framework will transparently update the conditions data on event granularity.
+The CDB handles payloads at run granularity, but the framework can transparently handle conditions that change within a run: if the payload is a ROOT object inheriting from the base class IntraRunDependency, the framework transparently checks for each event whether an update of the conditions data is required.
 Different specializations of IntraRunDependency can be implemented: for example, changing the conditions depending on event number or time stamp.